 Usually shoguns are virtual strangers to their official consorts, never meeting before their wedding day and rarely spending any time together after.
 Ienobu had what could have been a happy marriage to her official consort...and yet she was forced to set him aside and take healthier concubines in order to produce an heir.

-Ieshige and her official consort, Prince Naminomiya, were also very fond of each other, bonding over being considered physically unattractive.
+Ieshige and her official consort, Prince Naminomiya, were also very fond of each other, bonding over despite being considered physically unattractive.
 Unfortunately, Naminomiya died shortly after Ieshige miscarried their first child, and she was unable to believe any other man could truly love her.

 Succession Crisis: This is a series about harem politics, so it's rare that there ISN'T some sort of infighting going on about succession to the shogunate.